blankworker1/SB/Sovereign_Boardroom_Spec_v0.6.md

 **6.1 Firmware integrity**

-- All firmware updates must be signed with Wesatoshis\' release signing key.
+- All firmware updates must be signed with SB GitHub release signing key.

 - The card must verify the firmware signature against a public key burned into the secure element during manufacture before applying any update.